rges-pit/rges-pit.github.io/docs/_pages/meetings.md

 ## Future Meetings

+## Previous Meetings

 ### 27th International Microlensing Conference
-The 27th International Conference on Microlensing is a hybrid in-person and virtual event that will be held on January 27&mdash;31, 2025 in Cape Town, South Africa.
+The 27th International Conference on Microlensing was a hybrid in-person and virtual event held on January 27&mdash;31, 2025 in Cape Town, South Africa.
 The meeting webpage is located [here](https://microlensing2025.saao.ac.za/){:target="_blank"}.

-Note: Registration for this meeting has **closed**.

-## Previous Meetings

 ### [Rogue Worlds 2024]({{ site.url }}{{site.baseurl }}/rogueworlds_2024/)
 The 2024 Rogue Worlds Workshop was an in-person event held on December 11&mdash;14, 2024 at Osaka University in Japan.